cjrpriest/kaymeg/README.md

 Example Usage:
 `./install.sh k8s-server1:10.8.8.1 k8s-server2:10.8.8.2 k8s-server3:10.8.8.3 10.8.8.10 10.8.8.20`

+## Rebuilding a failed node

+What if one of the nodes has failed, and it is unrecoverable?

+This procedure assumes that you wish to (re)build a node with the same name & IP address etc. There is no requirement that the node is rebuilt on the same hardware.

+1. Remove the failed node from the gluster cluster.
+From a working node, execute:
+   1. `gluster volume info` to verify that there are three recognised bricks in the cluster
+   1. `gluster volume remove-brick gv0 replica 2 <failed-node-name>:/data/brick1/gv0 force` to remove the failed node's brick from the cluster
+   1. `gluster volume info` to verify that there are now two recognised bricks in the cluster
+   1. `gluster peer status` to verify that the failed node is recognised as `Disconnected`
+   1. `gluster peer detach <failed-node-name>` to detach the failed node from the gluster cluster
+   1. `gluster peer status` to verify that the failed node is no longer present
+2. Install base operating system (see [Install Debian](#install-debian) & [Post-install setup](#post-install-setup)) on the failed node
+3. Run the install script with an additional parameter, which instructs it to only setup and configure that node:  `./install.sh k8s-server1:10.8.8.1 k8s-server2:10.8.8.2 k8s-server3:10.8.8.3 10.8.8.10 10.8.8.20 <failed-node-name>`
+4. Re-join the (now rebuilt) node to the gluster cluster.
+From a (previously) working node, execute:
+   1. `gluster peer probe <failed-node-name>` to re-attach the node the cluster
+   1. `gluster peer status` to verify that the failed node is recognised as `Connected`
+   1. `gluster volume add-brick gv0 replica 3 k8s-server2:/data/brick1/gv0` to re-add the rebuilt node's brick to the cluster
+   1. `gluster volume info` to verify that there are now three recognised bricks in the cluster
+5. Remove the failed node from etcd.
+From a (previously) working node, execute:
+   1. `etcdctl -C http://<this-nodes-ip-address>:2379 cluster-health` to determine the member id if the failed node
+   2. `etcdctl -C http://<this-nodes-ip-address>:2379 member remove <id-of-failed-node>`
+   3. `etcdctl -C http://<this-nodes-ip-address>:2379 member add <failed-node-name> http://<failed-node-ip-address>:2380`
+6. On the failed node, execute:
+   1. Replace `# ETCD_INITIAL_CLUSTER_STATE="new"` with `ETCD_INITIAL_CLUSTER_STATE="existing"` in `/etc/default/etcd` such that the node knows that it should rejoin the existing cluster
+   2. `systemctl restart etcd` to restart etcd
+7. From a (previously) working node, execute `etcdctl -C http://<this-nodes-ip-address>:2379 cluster-health` to verify that the cluster is in good health

 ## How to build the Debian FAI CD

 In a Debian based linux distro: